-Third-party patent protection can be an obstacle to product development and introduction.
+Third-party patent protection can be an obstacle product development to and introduction.
 Some development efforts completely ignore patent issues until a lateterm crisis arises.
-Identified too late in the product development cycle, patent issue may add unacceptable costs (e.g., royalties) or even block product introductions altogether.

-At the other extreme, some would-be product development efforts get bogged down in excessive concerns over third-party patent protection without exploring the substance of the protection.
+Identified too late in the product development cycle, patent issues may add unacceptable costs (e.g., royalties) even block product introductions or altogether.
+At the other extreme, some wouldbe product development efforts get bogged down in excessive concerns over third-party patent protection without exploring substance of the protection.
 Patent holders often rely on a combination of related weapons to perpetuate artificial barriers to new product entry.
-These weapons include (1) ominous market perceptions of extensive patent protection, (2) the complexity of multi-patent portfolios, and (3) non-specific threats of patent litigation.
+These weapons include (1) ominous market perceptions of extensive patent protection, (2) the complexity of multipatent portfolios, and (3) non-specific threats of patent litigation.
 Surrounding each of these factors is the relatively high cost of patent legal services.
-Furthermore, corporate patent departments are also reluctant to undertake resource-intensive, openended product clearance projects.
+This paper offers planning suggestions, training strategies and example scenarios for addressing patent issues cost effectively and better assessing the true risk of patent infringement liability.